mitrefireline/simfire/README.md

 ## Citation

-To cite this software, use the `Cite this repository` link, built into GitHub to the right.
+To cite this software, use the “Cite this repository” link built into GitHub on the right.